 So again, why is it recommended to keep MySQL’s query_cache_size small?
 Well, here’s what MySQL’s reference manual says about sizing the query cache:

 “Be cautious about sizing the query cache excessively large, which increases the overhead required to maintain the cache, possibly beyond the benefit of enabling it.
 Sizes in tens of megabytes are usually beneficial.
 Sizes in the hundreds of megabytes might not be.“

 Query caching can give significant performance improvements when used correctly and/or in conjunction with Memcached or Redis cache.
 As mentioned, the key is, when you start tuning your MySQL query cache size, start small.
-You should also adjust your “query_cache_limit” because the default of 1 megabyte may be too large and allow your cache to fill up fast causing crippling query cache prunes!
-Yes, sizing the query cache too small can also be a performance killer.
-This is the case especially if you have thousands of query cache prunes being performed.
-Also, have a look at adjusting the “query_cache_min_res_unit” tuning parameter to combat cache fragmentation and reduce prunes if that’s an issue.
+You should adjust your “query_cache_limit” because the default of 1 megabyte may be too large.
+Allowing your cache to fill up too fast creates lots of cache prunes!
+Also, have a look at adjusting the “query_cache_min_res_unit” tuning parameter to combat cache fragmentation.
 Many times you won’t be able to store all cacheable queries in the query cache, but you can still make good use of it.
 Test, test, test!

 MySQL Query Cache config & Monitoring

 Here’s my query cache config used to host this blog (This server also hosts a few other small to medium WordPress blogs.
 In total server about 2 million page views per month):

 query_cache_type = 1 query_cache_limit = 256K query_cache_min_res_unit = 2k query_cache_size = 80M

 To make sure MySQL Query Cache is enabled use: